 St Mary's is a two form entry voluntary aided Catholic primary school with a nursery taking children from 3 years to 11 years.
 There are currently 399 pupils on roll including the nursery.
-25% of pupils are eligible for free school meals, above the most recent national figures of 20.8%.3.5% of pupils currently have an Education, Health and Care Plan (EHCP), which is higher than national (1.6%).
+25% of pupils are eligible for free school meals, above the most recent national figures of 20.8%.4.8% of pupils currently have an Education, Health and Care Plan (EHCP), which is higher than national (3.7%).
 14.1% of pupils have SEN support compared to 12.6.6% nationally.
 50% of pupils have English as an additional language which is more than double the national figure(21%) and 95% come from minority ethnic backgrounds compared to 31.65 nationally.
-The % of absence missed for all pupils in 2019-2020 was 2.56%, below the national figure of 4.7% and in the lowest 10% for all school over the last three years.
-The % of persistent absence for pupils with special educational needs (3.2%) was in the lowest 20% of all schools in 2019 as well as 2018 and 2017.
+The school deprivation indicator is in the top 20% nationally.
+Overall absence and persistent absence has been in the lowest 20% of all schools over the last three reported years.
+The % of persistent absence for pupils with special educational needs (3.2%) was in the lowest 20% of all schools over the last three reported years also.